diagrams/diagrams-doc/manual/diagrams-manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Diagrams.TwoD.Shapes`:mod: also provides a number of other
 specialized path-based shapes.
-In principle you could construct all
+For constructing more general shapes,
-of these shapes explicitly using various polygons.
+see `Working with paths`_.

 * `square` constructs a square with a given side length; `unitSquare`
   constructs a square with sides of length `1`.